 I have worked for various companies throughout the last 14 years of my professional career.
-No, that’s not too much, and I am still young in many people’s eyes, but I would like to think that it’s not little either.
+No, that’s not too much.
+I am still young in many people’s eyes, but I would like to think that it’s not little either.

-Why is it better to start in a small company?
+Why is it better to start in a small company with a small business?

 When you start working, most of the times you know nothing.
 It doesn’t matter how much you have learned in school or college, or how many internships you have taken (there is a question if you even had the opportunity to intern anywhere).
 You may think you know how things are done but reality quickly hits you and you find yourself asking everyone so many questions that sometimes you wind up asking, “What was my name again?”

-Small companies usually don’t have an army of people, and it’s very likely you will do quite a few things that were never part of the initial agreement.
+Small companies usually don’t have an army of people.
+It’s very likely you will do quite a few things that were never part of the initial agreement.
 You find that your role can quickly switch from one assignment or team to another based on how the business is growing or pivoting (or even what the latest unreasonable request from a client even if he knows the company does not do that at that time was).

 This is actually good.
 Not only can you be more personally connected with everyone else, but you also develop skills for multitasking and learning new things.
 Acquiring new knowledge and skills is the one most important thing you need if you want to grow and be successful no matter where you work – and this is how you learn it best.